-Yes No İ C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked? no C2 If yes, do you release that information to students? n/a C2 Do you release that information to school counselors? n/a
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2016 admissions C2 Number of qualified applicants offered a place on waiting list 2032 C2 Number accepting a place on the waiting list 1153 C2 Number of wait-listed students admitted 36 Yes No C2 Is your waiting list ranked? Х C2 If yes, do you release that information to students?
+C2 Do you release that information to school counselors?